psubnwell/arsenal/README.md

 ## Annotation

-This toolkit is designed to analyze the annotation in the corpus used in the natural language processing(NLP) task.
+This toolkit is designed to analyze the annotations in the corpus used in the natural language processing (NLP) task.
 See the examples below to know how to use it for your own tasks.

 (TODO)